hapax/hapax.github.io/assets/bhqc.md

 S = k_B \ln 2^N = \ln 2 N k_B \approx 0.7 N k_B.
 $$

-where $k_B$ is something called Boltzmann's constant.
+where $k_B$ is *Boltzmann's constant*.
+When a system is at some finite temperature, and different configurations have different energies, the effective number of allowed configurations changes, and the entropy with it. -->

 <!-- ##### Introduction